csc-fw/otmb_fw_code/README.md

 thus saving some power consumption.

-Starting fro 2016, Yuriy, Jason, Andrew and Tao worked on improving OTMB fw performance and several key new features were added:
+From 2016 to 2018, Yuriy, Jason, Andrew and Tao worked on improving OTMB fw performance and several key new features were added:
- - localized dead time zone in CLCT pretriggering
+ - localized dead time zone in cathode pretriggering
  - CLCT reuse in ALCT-CLCT matching the branch of this version firmware is renamed to 2018OTMBfw on Tao's github